 After reviewing the appeal letter, the PSB will provide the student a date for an informal hearing at a PSB meeting.
 The PSB will provide the student with a formal written determination after this meeting.
 These determinations will be made available to members of the law school community upon request.
 The Dean or the Dean’s designee may review any PSB determination.
 The determination of the Dean or the Dean’s designee will be final.
 Determinations will be made public to the law school community.

 Appeals regarding activities listed as presumptively qualifying public service may be submitted in the same manner at any time.
 In the event that a presumptively qualifying public service activity is removed from the list, students who have completed public service hours in good faith reliance upon the list shall be entitled to retain that public service credit.

 The Board may, in its discretion, reconsider a decision to accept or reject an activity on its own motion or upon suggestion from a law student, staff member, or law school faculty member.

 1. Public Service Board

 The Public Service Board (PSB) administers the Program.
-The PSB consists of two first-, five second-, and six third-year law students in good academic standing.
+The PSB consists of four first-, five second-, and six third-year law students in good academic standing.
 The PSB maintains and distributes information about public service opportunities; oversees the maintenance of the Logging System; determines whether particular activities constitute qualifying public service; and maintains records of qualifying public service performed by law students.

 The PSB receives applications for membership each spring from current students and each fall from incoming students.
 The PSB nominates applicants and presents them to Student Government for approval.
 Members of the PSB serve renewable one-year terms.